open-telemetry/opentelemetry.io/content/en/docs/concepts/signals/logs.md

 DEBUG - 2024-08-04 09:30:15 - User johndoe performed action: file_upload.
 Filename: report_Q3_2024.pdf, Size: 2.3 MB, Duration: 5.2 seconds.
 Result: Success
 ```

-To reiterate, structured logs are fine for debugging applications locally, but
+Structured logs are fine for debugging applications locally, but
 are very difficult to use at scale when observing large systems.
-It is
-recommended that you use structured logging if possible.
+Use structured logging if possible.

 ### Semistructured logs